 - Village panchayats existed in India long before the act was passed in 1992, but the system had inherent weaknesses like the inability to be a people’s government responsive to their needs.
 This was due to a variety of factors like a lack of financial resources, no regular elections and inadequate representation of the weaker sections like scheduled castes/tribes and women.

-- The Directive Principles of State Policy in the Indian Constitution lays down in Article 40 that the government shall facilitate the establishment and smooth functioning of the gram panchayats.
+- The Directive Principles of State Policy in the Constitution of India lays down in Article 40 that the government shall facilitate the establishment and smooth functioning of the gram panchayats.

 - In order to address these issues and strengthen the local self-governments in India, the central government brought about the 73rd Amendment Act in 1992.
 The act was passed in both houses and entered into force from 24th April 1993.